Voidbjorn/sample-project/README.md

 The task is therefore, implement the functionality for this in the project, using the clients supplied files.
 The script has already been created, where public/index.php should execute and output, and classes/Movierater.php can be used for the logic if you wish.

-Is does not matter if the script is run in the terminal or the browser.
-Frontend team will figure out how to present the result.
+It does not matter if the script is run in the terminal or the browser.
+The frontend team will figure out how to present the result.

+### User story

+As a user, I want to retrieve ratings for a movie, including the total calculated score, so that i can use the data to sort movies.

 ##Running the script

+If PHP is installed locally, you can simply install with composer and execute the index.php

 First, install:
 Run
 `$ composer install`
 In the projects root

-If PHP is installed locally, you can simple execute the index.php

-`$ php public/index.php`
+Then run: `$ php public/index.php`

 A testsuite has been initialized as well, can be run by executing:
 `$ vendor/bin/phpunit`